-To assess these DWIs before and after coregistration, we also examined 3D images of standardized residuals and Cook's distances.
-Specifically, we searched the standardized residuals (or Cook's distance) in all voxels across all slices and directions to identify voxels having large numbers of large positive and negative outliers (i.e., data points of excessive influence).
-For illustration, we compared the standardized residuals at the 30th slice from the 32nd acquisition before and after coregistration (Fig. 6).
-Before coregistration, this slice contained many large positive and negative residuals [Figs. 6(a) and 6(b)].
-After coregistration, the number of large positive and negative residuals dramatically declined [Figs. 6(c) and 6(d)].
-However, even after coregistration, some motion artifacts or other unspecified problems remained in the resliced DWIs.
-Developing methods for identifying the precise sources of non-Rician noise and correcting for them in the resliced DWIs will require further research.
+To assess these DW images after coregistration, we also examined 3D images of $-\log{10}(p)$ values of the test statistics, standardized residuals and Cook's distances.
+Even after coregistration, a large number of voxels were deemed problematic (Fig. 5o, 5p), suggesting strongly that some of the assumptions of the Rician model were not satisfied in those regions and therefore that further investigation was warrented.
+Moreover, we searched the standardized residuals (or Cook's distance) in all voxels across all slices and directions to identify slices having large numbers of positive and negative outliers (i.e., data points of excessive influence).
+Most of the images of standardized residuals in the last 10 directions contained such slices.
+For illustration, we selected 10 slices having high concentrations of outliers from the 32nd direction (Fig. 6).
+Some of these slices contained many positive residuals (Figs. 6a-c), whereas others contained many negative residuals (Figs. 6d-6j), indicating that even after coregistration, motion artifacts or other unspecified problems remain in the resliced DW images.
+Developing methods for identifying the precise sources of non-Rician noise and correcting for them in the resliced DW images will require further research.

 For voxels having either many outliers or substantial misspecification of the Rician model, we examined multiple 2D graphs to try to identify the causes of the outliers and of model misspecifications.
-To illustrate this process, we considered the data at a single voxel [at location (100, 69, 30)] before coregistration.
-The p-values for CK1, CK2, CM1, and CM2 were 0.21, 0.13, 0.03, and 0.01, respectively.
+To illustrate this process, we considered the data at a single voxel (at location (100, 69, 30)).
+Prior to coregistration, the p-values for CK1, CK2, CM1, and CM2 were 0.21, 0.13, 0.03, and 0.01, respectively.
+In contrast, following coregistration, the p-values for CK1, CK2, CM1, and CM2 were 0.25, 0.05, 0.78, and 0.86, respectively.
 It appears that coregistration slightly improved the goodness of fit of the Rician model to the MRI signal within this voxel.
-The index plots of the standardized residuals and Cook's distances [Figs. 7(a) and 7(b)] revealed that the fourth, eighth, and 34th observations were likely outliers.
-A plot of the standardized residuals against the raw MRI values [Fig. 7(c)] revealed a strong linear relationship between residuals and the raw MRI values (Cook and Weisberg 1982).
-Furthermore, we observed a nonlinear relationship [Fig. 7(d)] of Cook's distances against raw MRI values.
-Together these plots [Figs. 7(c) and 7(d)] indicated that a
+The index plots of the standardized residuals and Cook's distances (Fig. 7a, 7b) revealed that the 4th, 8th, and 34th observations were likely outliers.
+A plot of the standardized residuals against the raw MRI values (Fig. 7c) revealed a strong linear relationship between residuals and raw MRI values (Cook and Weisberg 1982).
+Furthermore, we observed a nonlinear relationship (Fig. 7d) of Cook's distances against raw MRI values.
+Together these plots (Fig. 7c, 7d) indicated that a Rician model (8) did not fit the MRI data satisfactorily.
+Further improvements in model specification or post-acquisition processing are needed to identify and address the non-Rician sources of noise in the images.